Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex solves many of the technical challenges of Blockchains.
 With reference to the Scalability Trilemma, Convex offers:

 * **Thousands of transactions per second** - Convex offers the capability to operate at VISA-like transaction levels and sub-second block times even *before* scalability solutions such as Layer 2 solutions, state sharding or optimistic lookahead approaches are applied.
+Early benchmarking suggests peers running commodity hardware may be able to handle in excess of 40,000 transactions per second.
 * **Byzantine Fault Tolerance** - Convex meets the strongest possible threshold for security under the model of Byzantine threats.
-Consensus formation is guaranteed (and stable) as long as at least 2/3 of the effective voting power of the network follows the protocol.
+Consensus formation is guaranteed (and stable) as long as at least 2/3 of the effective voting power of the network follows the protocol honestly.
 * **Fully Decentralised** - The network operates under a permissionless Peer-to-Peer model: Anyone can operate a Peer in the network, anyone can submit a transaction for execution, and transactions cannot be censored (subject to the usual security assumptions).

 But Convex is not simply a faster Blockchain - it is a platform for building digital economic systems.
 As such, it combines a number of capabilities that together enable construction of new classes of applications.